Kuift/Quantum_Synth/README.md

 ### Pitch modification

 One of the first effects we explored was pitch modification.
-However, it appears that this type of operation requires additional effort, as it is not feasible to simply perform a Fourier transform and modify the frequency.
+However, it appears that this type of operation requires additional effort, as it is not obviously feasible to simply perform a Fourier transform and modify the frequency.
 Performing such an operation would likely involve quantum machine learning (QML) techniques.

 ## Sources